 Oneroa Beach is the main beach here, and with lots of sunshine and calm waters, it’s a great spot for swimming.
 There’s also a wide stretch of sandy beach to enjoy that’s lined with Pohutakawa trees to shelter under for shade.
 There are washrooms, picnic tables, and barbeques here or it’s just a few minutes walk from the local shops and cafes.

 Palm Beach is another popular spot, named for the phoenix palm trees on the east side.
 The #2 bus can drop you off and you can even grab an ice cream at the Palm Beach Store before you walk over to the beach.
-Covered in warm, white sand you can walk along the beach, sit at a picnic table and eat your lunch after a morning swim and use the BBQs if you need.
+Covered in warm, white sand you can walk along the beach, sit at a picnic table, and use the BBQs for a little cookout after a morning swim.
 Kids will love the playground here too!

 If you want to go to the largest beach on Waiheke Island, then Onetangi Beach is the one to visit.
 With a 2 km (1.2 mile) stretch of sand, it’s great for walking and finding a private spot to set up your beach towel.
 If you happen to be here in February, you might just catch the iconic Onetangi Beach races – horse races, tractor races, sand castle competitions, and more!